tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ## Guide

-Most of the following steps are rough guideposts.
-Iteration is implied everywhere.
-Adjust to your needs.

 For simplicity, the guide takes several shortcuts:

--   It talks about only one of the two states -- `min`.
+-   It only talks about `min`.
 You might design `max` after that, in parallel, or before that.
--   It gives instructions assuming You want to start on a fresh frame in Figma.
-If You have an existing design, You might be able to get away with Utopia-fying it by applying new styles, etc.-- I trust that if You're at that level of consideration, You can figure out the rest, too.
+-   It starts on a fresh frame in Figma.
+If You have an existing design, You might be able to get away with Utopia-fying it by applying new styles, etc.-- I trust that if You're at that level of consideration, You're able to adjust the instructions to your needs.

+Also, iteration is implied everywhere.

 Aside:
-If You're just interested in the topics of _baseline grid_ or _implementation_ check out these [2 shorter guides](#the-other-guides).
+If You're just interested in the topics of **baseline grid** or **implementation** check out these [2 shorter guides](#the-other-guides).

 ### Create a wireframe for `min` in Figma